isomerpages/govtech-vica/index.md

       size: md
       alignment: left
       backgroundColor: gray
-      subtitle: Build your own bot in a few clicks
+      subtitle: Build your own AI chatbot in a few clicks
   - infopic:
       title: Revolutionising customer support for government agencies
       subtitle: Add an image and text